2002 Nickel Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 2002-S DCAM Nickel

-The 2002 nickel maintains Felix Schlag’s classic design that defined the Jefferson series since 1938.
-This year represents one of the final iterations before the 2004-2005 Westward Journey redesign transformed the series.
+The 2002 nickel carries Felix Schlag’s classic design that defined the Jefferson series since 1938.
+This year represents one of the final issues before the 2004–2005 Westward Journey redesign transformed the series for the first time in its 66-year history.

-The obverse displays Thomas Jefferson’s left-facing profile, closely resembling Jean-Antoine Houdon’s famous bust of the president.
-The word “LIBERTY” arcs to the right of Jefferson’s portrait., while “IN GOD WE TRUST” appears to the left of Jefferson’s portrait.
+The obverse displays Thomas Jefferson’s left-facing profile, closely based on Jean-Antoine Houdon’s famous marble bust of the president.
+“LIBERTY” arcs to the right of Jefferson’s portrait, while “IN GOD WE TRUST” appears to the left.

-The date “2002” is positioned below the bust, with the mint mark (P for Philadelphia or D for Denver) located just beneath the date—a placement adopted in 1968.
-Felix Schlag’s initials “FS” appear at the truncation of Jefferson’s shoulder, added in 1966.
+The date “2002” is positioned below the bust, with the mint mark (P for Philadelphia, D for Denver) directly beneath the date — a placement adopted in 1968 when mint marks moved from the reverse to the obverse.
+Felix Schlag’s initials “FS” appear at the shoulder truncation, a detail added to the design in 1966, nearly three decades after the coin’s debut.

 The reverse showcases a frontal view of Monticello, Jefferson’s Virginia estate, rendered in precise architectural detail.
-The building name “MONTICELLO” appears directly below the structure.
+The building name “MONTICELLO” appears directly below the structure, with the Latin motto “E PLURIBUS UNUM” (meaning “Out of many, one”) arching above the mansion.

-The 2002 nickel features a smooth, plain edge without reeding, measuring 1.95mm in thickness.
-This distinctive edge treatment differentiates it from dimes and quarters.
+The 2002 nickel features a smooth, plain edge without reeding, and measures 21.2mm in diameter with a thickness of 1.95mm.
+This plain edge distinguishes it immediately from dimes and quarters, which both carry reeded (ridged) edges.

 Also Read: Top 100 Rarest Nickels Worth Money (Most Expensive)